 Scientists have identified factors that increase the risk of Alzheimer’s.
 The most important risk factors—age, family history and heredity—can't be changed, but emerging evidence suggests there may be other factors we can influence.

 The greatest known risk factor for Alzheimer’s is advancing age.
-Most individuals with the disease are age 65 or older.
-The likelihood of developing Alzheimer’s doubles about every five years after age 65.
-After age 85, the risk reaches nearly 50 percent.
+For example, while one of nine people age 65 or older has Alzheimer's, nearly one of three people age 85 or older has the disease.
 One of the greatest mysteries of Alzheimer's disease is why risk rises so dramatically as we grow older.

 Another strong risk factor is family history.
 Those who have a parent, brother, sister or child with Alzheimer’s are more likely to develop the disease.
 The risk increases if more than one family member has the illness.
 When diseases tend to run in families, either heredity (genetics) or environmental factors, or both, may play a role.

 Aluminum not a cause